-If the premium is not paid when it is due or during the grace period, this Policy will terminate at midnight on the last day of the grace period.
+If the premium is not paid when it is due or during the grace period, this Policy will terminate at midnight on the last day for which premium was paid.
 The Policyholder must pay all premiums due for the full period each Certificate is in force.